 What's to love about this coffee mousse recipe

 - It's a very luxurious dessert for very little effort.
-The perfect dessert for coffee lovers.
+The perfect pudding for coffee lovers.

 - Easy to scale up for larger dinner parties.